Coloma Careers Programme

 At Coloma, students have this opportunity at the end of their public examinations which is considered the optimum time both in terms of their maturity and personal development and minimising loss of curriculum time during Key Stage 4.
 At Coloma, students work hard to find their own placements; they are encouraged to find contacts through family and friends.
 Students are on placement for 2 weeks during which time they are set a number of additional tasks to help them make the most of their time, for example, they write a report to highlight the good and challenging aspects of work, what they learnt about the organisation and the roles of employees, the employability skills they developed and their ideas for a future career.

-In the most recent work experience programme (summer 2012) students have secured placements in the following professions:
+In recent work experience programmes students have secured placements in the following professions:

 - Primary and Nursery schools